radiovisual/msw-platform-core/README.md

 ## TODO

 - [] Manupulate response payloads directly from the UI for each endpoint
+- Add automatic support for 5xx Service Unavailable on all endpoints
+- scenarios can auto-switch to a specific status code
+- Support auto-magic paginated endpoints out of the box.
+Is this already possible with the queryResponses?
+- Extract query parameter values from url (like express) and adding them to the plugin context

 ## Goals
 - Register mock API endpoints with minimal config (just JSON payloads, endpoint, method, status codes, feature flags)